Waverley By-Laws

 In applying this By-Law, matches are to be considered to be played on ONE COURT ONLY, regardless of the availability of a 2nd court.

-Before the commencement of any match the opposing captains MUST enter team members' names in order of play on the scoresheet.
+Before the commencement of any match the opposing captains must enter team members’ names in order of play on the scoresheet.

 Once scoresheets have been filled in no changes to order of play are permitted.

-The only exception permitted to this latter requirement shall be in the case of a resumed match involving a substitute player and then only in the event of the match not having been commenced on the total washout date.
+The only exception will be in the case of a Finals match involving a substitute player and then only in the event of the match not having been commenced on the date of the total washout.

 Waverley Tennis has adopted the Tennis Australia Extreme Weather Policy.
 Full guidelines of the policy may be found on the Tennis Australia website.
-A copy can also be downloaded from our website.
+A copy can also be downloaded from the Waverley Tennis website.
+Extreme Weather, as defined by this policy, includes Extreme Heat, Wet Weather, Lightning, High Winds and Smoke.

-For the purposes of this section, Waverley Tennis has taken a more conservative approach than is given in the Tennis Australia policy and we require that:
+1. For the purposes of this section, Waverley Tennis has taken a more conservative approach than is given in the Tennis Australia policy and we require that:

 All play must be suspended (on completion of the current game) and no further matches are to commence if the temperature is 35° C or greater.